 When to go to Laos

-Days are pleasant (in the 20s C), nights can be cold (down to freezing in the high-altitude far North, but more like 10-12 C in Luang Prabang and other tourist hot spots).
+Throughout the dry Cool Season, days are pleasant (in the 20s C), while nights can be cold (down to freezing in the high-altitude far North, but more like 10-12 C in Luang Prabang and other tourist hot spots).
 10-12 may not sound cold, but after sitting still for several hours, with no buildings being heated, it’s cold.
 Bring layers.

 Early in the Cool Season (late October / November) right after the monsoon, the country is still very green and lush, skies are free of haze, but many roads and trails will still be muddy and you will still encounter a lot of mosquitoes.